matryx/nanome-docs/docs/faq.md

 Graphics: GTX 1060

-### What Virtual and Augmented Headsets does Nanome currently support?
+## What Virtual and Augmented Reality Headsets are supported?
-Nanome is built for Oculus Rift (recommended), HTC Vive and Windows Mixed Reality headsets.
+Nanome is built for Oculus Rift and Rift-S (recommended), the HTC Vive, and the Oculus Quest (BETA).
 Calcflow is compatible with Oculus Rift and HTC Vive.

-### What kind of Internet connection do I need?
+## What kind of Internet connection do I need?
 A stable Internet connection is highly recommended when using Nanome, especially when collaborating with other users.
 Access to the web is also necessary to download structures from databases like RCSB and DrugBank Databases.
 For solo users with structures stored on their local machines, internet access is not required.

 Premium Licenses